raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 };
 {% endhighlight %}

 When we preface a method with the keyword `get`, we are defining a getter, a method that will be called when code attempts to read from the property.
-And when we preface a method with `set`, we are defining a setter, a methid that will be called when code attempts to write to the property.
+And when we preface a method with `set`, we are defining a setter, a method that will be called when code attempts to write to the property.

-Getters and setters needn't actaully read or write any properties, they can do anything.
+Getters and setters needn't actually read or write any properties, they can do anything.
 But in this essay, we'll talk about using them to mediate property access.
 With getters and setters, we can write:

 {% highlight javascript %}
 const currentUser = new Person('Reginald', 'Braithwaite');